-Depending on how severe your symptoms are, we will choose from a few different treatments for pain caused by endometriosis.
+Depending on how severe your symptoms are, you can choose from a few different treatments for pain caused by endometriosis:

-If you are not experiencing pain, but have concerns about your fertility, we will try to avoid surgical treatment.
+If you are not experiencing pain, but have concerns about your fertility, it is best to try to avoid surgical treatment.
 This is because we want to avoid removing normal ovarian tissue, so that your number of eggs is not reduced.

 We will check the patency (openness) and mobility of your fallopian tubes.
 If we find a blockage, surgery might be necessary – with every effort to keep access to the ovaries for egg pick-up open.

 If your endometriosis is causing you pain and you have fertility concerns, we will do everything we can to reduce your pain, while limiting the damage so that there is no impact on your fertility.